aergoio/ARC1/factory/README.md

 ## Updating the Factory

-If some of the contract files were modified, a new factory can be created.
+If some of the contract files were modified, you can build a new factory and deploy it.

+Then update the services that use it to point to the new address.

+## Deploy the Factory

 Run: